blu-base/libmson/README.md

 * [Apache Tika](https://tika.apache.org/), library to parse documents and meta data
 * [Interop-TestSuites](https://github.com/OfficeDev/Interop-TestSuites), an OfficeDev repository by Microsoft to test a number of protocols

+What I learn with this project I'll also contribute to the project [libone](https://github.com/tshikaboom/libone) which is based on [librevenge](https://sourceforge.net/projects/libwpd/).
+This library will be useful to a broader audience since it is already an important infrastructure for LibreOffice.

 ## Requirements

 * Qt 5.12+ libraries